WTW-CubeSat-Club/WTW-CubeSat-Website/README.md

-# CubeSat
+#W.T.
+Woodson HS CubeSat Club

-This is mostly for the website and also the satellite too
+This is for the website